-Ruled by the Earls of Lavagna in medieval times and then later by the Fiesch family, this atmospheric town tells tales of its long and interesting history around every corner.
-On your Cinque Terre tour, you will soon realise that everything here revolves around Via Fieschi, the main road named after one of the important ruling families.
+Ruled by the Earls of Lavagna in medieval times and then later by the Fieschi family, this atmospheric town tells tales of its long and interesting history around every corner.
+On your Cinque Terre tour, you will soon realise that everything here revolves around Via Fieschi, the main road named after the important ruling family.

 Places to See

-You do have the option of taking the bus up from the station to the town of Corniglia, but if you fancy a challenge you can make the climb to the top along the road.
-Stunning views greet you around every hairpin bend, and vistas of crystal clear waters and endless coastline make wonderful photographic opportunities – a climb that should only take 15 minutes is bound to take much longer!
+You do have the option of taking the bus up from the station to the town of Corniglia, but if you fancy a challenge you can make the climb to the top through a steep stairway of 370 steps called ‘Lardarina’.
+Stunning views greet you around every hairpin bend, and vistas of crystal clear waters and endless coastline make wonderful photographic opportunities – a climb well known in the area as being pretty spectacular!

 When you reach the town, despite its compact size, you will be pleasantly surprised with all there is to see.
 Here is a list of some of our favourites.